KW – Das Heizkraftwerk: Reputation and star DJs

 The club was renowned for featuring international stars of the techno, house and pop scene.
 The New Yorker David Morales was the premiere guest at the regular Saturday event called World League, which was held for the first time on 31 October 1996.
 Alongside Morales, international star DJs and live acts such as Sven Väth, Carl Cox, Paul van Dyk, Armand van Helden, Daft Punk, Masters at Work, Talla 2XLC, Marc Spoon, DJ Sneak, Frankie Knuckles, Bob Sinclar or Westbam performed regularly and often exclusively at the KW, when they were in Munich.
 Likewise, international pop stars such as Boy George or Jimmy Somerville of Bronski Beat chose the KW for their concerts.
 Such events then frequently attracted thousands of visitors, many of them arriving from afar, to the Kunstpark Ost, and soon the KW had built up a reputation all over Europe.

 Program and festivals

 The musical program of the nightclub concentrated on techno and house music.
 The Friday event Powerplant laid the focus on techno.
 In contrast, the Saturday event called World League, which lives on as one of Munich's most famous event series in other clubs to this day, was dedicated to house music as well as guest appearances of international stars.
 Among the residents of the KW were René Vaitl and DJ Tomcraft.
 The door policy of the club was regarded as comparably tough.
-Repeatedly the KW supplied lovemobiles to popular technoparades such as Berlin's Love Parade or Munich's Union Move.
+Repeatedly the KW supplied floats to popular technoparades such as Berlin's Love Parade or Munich's Union Move.
 As well, the club was involved in major events of the techno scene such as Rave City.